michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 all_reports_fixed_dateastext <- all_reports_fixed %>%
   mutate(across(c(measurement_period_start:report_date), as.character))

-# storing the first 10 rows in a seperate dataframe
+# storing the first 10 rows in a separate dataframe
 arf_rows01to10 <- all_reports_fixed_dateastext[1:10,]
 ```